-The JEP provides immediate online open access to its content.
-The JEP adheres to the principles of Fair Open Access, is indexed in the Directory of Open Access Journals (DOAJ) and is a member of the Free Journal Network.
-The JEP follows a true Open Access policy:
+JEP provides immediate online open access to its content.
+JEP adheres to the principles of Fair Open Access, is indexed in the Directory of Open Access Journals (DOAJ) and is a member of the Free Journal Network.
+JEP follows a true Open Access policy:

 This Open Access policy is made possible due to the support of various Institutions: École polytechnique, CNRS, Université Grenoble Alpes.

-The JEP adheres to the Code of practice, as detailed on Pages 2-5 of the linked document edited by the European Mathematical Society Ethics Committee.
+JEP adheres to the Code of practice, as detailed in the document edited by the European Mathematical Society Ethics Committee and the associated links.

 For the submission of an article, please consult the section Instruction for Authors or login to the editorial web page of the Journal de l’École polytechnique